maxprilutskiy/awesome-side-project/README.md

 -   [Daily](https://www.daily.co/) - real-time video and audio APIs for developers.

     [Pricing](https://www.daily.co/pricing): up to 2K minutes monthly for free, and [a startup program](https://www.daily.co/blog/get-early-access-to-dailys-startup-program/) with $1k call credits and more.

--   [Video SDK](https://videosdk.live/) - real-time video and audio API, Low latency live streaming, video on demand,
+-   [Video SDK](https://videosdk.live/) - real-time video and audio API, Low latency live streaming, video on demand.

     [Pricing](https://videosdk.live/pricing): up to 10,000 build minutes per month for free, and and [a startup program](https://survey.zohopublic.in/zs/e0DfSj) with 5 million minutes credits and free enterprise support plan.